Fayetteville’s child care program great, but providers say challenges remain

-FAYETTEVILLE -- Child care providers welcome the city's plan to pay the cost of care for qualifying families, but warn they already face challenges with staff and space.
+FAYETTEVILLE -- Child care providers welcome the city of Fayetteville's plan to pay the cost of care for qualifying families, but warn they already face challenges with staff and space.

 The City Council created the program in December with $500,000, but quickly realized more money would be necessary.
 So far the city has received more than 100 applications and about 200 more requests for applications.